 Creating a Contact Page

-If the main goal of your blog is to book more clients than having a contact page is essential.
+If the main goal of your blog is to book more clients than having a contact page is essential; especially for wedding photographers.

 One of the biggest mistakes I see about contact pages is only having a form and nothing else.
 It’s essential to include a blurb of why someone would be contacting you.
 This can include an overview of the services you offer such as “engagement photos, weddings, etc”.